aayush1205/muCLIar/README.md

 ## Features

-1. Enjoy your music advertisement and hassle free right from your terminal in a single lined command.
+1. Enjoy your music,advertisement and hassle free,right from your terminal in a single lined command.
 2. Play/Pause/Switch between the songs using simple keypresses.
 3. Play the YouTube mix relevant to your song.